 34. Neutralize Gassy Beans

-Sprinkle a teaspoon of baking soda in the water when you soak beans to prevent gassy issue and improve digestion.
+Sprinkle a teaspoon of baking soda in the water when you soak beans to prevent gassy issues and improve digestion.

 35. Produce Wash

 Mix a quarter of a cup of baking soda in a sink full of water.
-Wash your fruits and vegetables in the solution, then rinse with clean water.
+Wash your fruits and veggies in the solution, then rinse with clean water.
+To remove most pesticides, allow produce to soak for 12-15 minutes.

 36. Keep Ants Out